Brain2life/aws-cookbook/cdk/github-oidc/README.md

 4.  **Workflow Presents the JWT:** An action in your workflow (e.g., the official [`aws-actions/configure-aws-credentials`](https://github.com/aws-actions/configure-aws-credentials) action) sends this JWT to the cloud provider's security service (like AWS STS).
 5.  **Cloud Provider Verifies the JWT:** The cloud provider does two things:
       * **Verifies the Signature:** It checks the JWT's cryptographic signature against GitHub's public keys to ensure the token is authentic and wasn't tampered with.
+To calculate the thumbprints of Github public certificates, see [https://github.com/Brain2life/bash-cookbook/tree/main/github-oidc-thumbprint](https://github.com/Brain2life/bash-cookbook/tree/main/github-oidc-thumbprint) Bash script.
       * **Checks the Claims:** It inspects the claims inside the JWT (`repo`, `branch`, etc.) and compares them against the conditions you defined in the IAM Role's Trust Policy.
 6.  **Cloud Provider Issues a Short-Lived Token:** If the JWT is valid and the claims match the trust policy, the cloud provider issues a **short-lived access token** back to the workflow runner.
 This token is typically valid for an hour or less.
 7.  **Workflow Accesses Resources:** The rest of your workflow steps use this temporary token to interact with the cloud provider's services (e.g., deploy to S3, update a Lambda function).
 Once the token expires, it's useless.